-The Thrombosis Research Institute, London, UK (registered charity number, 800365) was established in 1989, with the backing of the then Prime Minister, Margaret Thatcher, specifically to conduct research into cardiovascular disease (of the heart and blood vessels), a major cause of death and disability throughout the world.
+The Thrombosis Research Institute, London, UK (registered charity number, 800365) was established in 1989, with the backing of the then UK Prime Minister, Margaret Thatcher, specifically to conduct research into cardiovascular disease (of the heart and blood vessels), a major cause of death and disability throughout the world.

 For more information visit www.tri-london.ac.uk